Corporate governance

 • Matters related to officers, organizations, and personnel matters (appointment and dismissal of officers, etc.)

-• Matters related to general group management (formulation of medium-term management plans and annual management policies, etc.)
+• Matters relating to the overall management of the group (formulation of annual management policies, compliance matters, etc.)

 • Matters related to settlement of accounts and finances (approval of settlement of accounts (year-end and quarterly), etc.)